 Thank you to my friend Lexi for this great recipe.

-1 and a half tablespoons of corn flour mixed with 2 tablespoons of water, for thickening.
+- 1 1/2 tbsp Corn flour mixed with 2 tablespoons of water

 Bolo do Caco

 - Garlic butter

 - 100 g Potatoes, peeled, cooked and mashed

 Mix all the ingredients together with enough warm water to make a soft, kneadable dough, you may not need all the water, or you may need to add a little more .
 Knead, dusting with extra flour, for 10 minutes.
 Put in an oiled bowl, cover with clingfilm and leave in a warm place for 1 hour.
 Divide the mixture and shape into 8 flat rounds.
 Cover and leave to rise for a further 30 minutes.
 Heat a flat griddle or heavy frying pan and cook the bread for 8-10 minutes each side until browned and cooked through.
 Cut through the middle and spread with garlic butter.

 - 3 cups Fresh Orange Juice